List of newspapers indexed: Daily News, Los Angeles Times, News Chronicle, Our Times, and Thousand Oaks Star

 - Description of a record

-The Local News index is a database of citations for newspaper articles about the Conejo Valley that were reported in The News Chronicle, Thousand Oaks Star, Los Angeles Times (Ventura County edition), and Daily News (Conejo Valley section) from 1985 to the present.
+The Local News index is a database of citations for newspaper articles about the Conejo Valley that were reported in The News Chronicle, Thousand Oaks Star, Los Angeles Times (Ventura County edition), and Daily News (Conejo Valley section) from 1985 to April 20, 2016.
 Indexed articles include stories about the City of Thousand Oaks related to governance and politics, business, growth and development, school and park districts, crime, important events, major accidents, fires, natural disasters.
 Regional news stories about issues that directly impact the City of Thousand Oaks are indexed.
 Obituaries, birth and marriage announcements for Thousand Oaks residents are also cited.
 Generally speaking, articles about local sports and social events are not indexed.

 Records in the Local News Index include the following